gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 "Did you and *adda* do it?"
 Noxy asked, avoiding her mother's question.

-Indy scraped the last scraps of dinner into the goofs' bucket off a plate and set it on the stack beside their little pottery sink before answering.
+Indy scraped the last scraps of dinner off a plate into the camels' scrap bucket and set the plate on the stack beside their little pottery sink before answering.
 "A few times.
 Then Aft had a fall chasing your *adda* and Gas put his foot down and anyway, that's not the point.
 Here."
 She poured the last of the hot water from the kettle into the sink and held out a knotted rag.
 "No, don't tell me it's not your turn---just be grateful you're not grounded for a week.
 I'll see you in the morning."

 Noxy set the rag on the edge of the sink and started rolling up her sleeves.
 "*Amma*?"